mmichlin66/mmichlin66.github.io/mimbl/MimblGuide-Rendering-HTML.md

 }
 ```

 When an element or a component instance to which the reference points is not rendered anymore, the reference object is *cleared*; that is, its `r` property is set to `undefined`.
-Thre reference is also cleared when a component that created it is unmounted.
+The reference is also cleared when a component that created it is unmounted.
 It is a good practice to check whether the `r` property is defined before using it.

 The `ref` attribute is applicable to any type of DOM elements as well as any *managed* component (more on this in the next unit).

 There are times when a component (or any other code) that created a `mim.Ref` object wants to be notified when the reference is filled in, cleared or its value changes.
 The `mim.Ref` object allows providing a callback that will be invoked every time the value of the reference changes in any way.
 The callback can either be provided as a first parameter in the `mim.Ref` constructor or passed in the call to the `addListener` method.
 When no longer needed, the callback can be removed by calling the `removeListener` method.

 ## Element and Component Lists
 It is a common task for Web developers to represent collections of same-type structures.
 This is modeled by an element having multiple sub-elements or a parent component rendering a list of child components.
 Such lists change when items are added to or removed from the list or when the order of items in the list changes.
-In order to properly update DOM when an item list changes, the first task Mimble has to do is to match items from a newly rendered list to those in the existing list.
+In order to properly update DOM when an item list changes, the first task Mimbl has to do is to match items from a newly rendered list to those in the existing list.
 Based on this matching, Mimbl understands what items should be destroyed or inserted or simply updated.
 The matching algorithm should figure out an item identity for the matching to be accurate and that identity should be unique among the items under the same parent.

 Mimbl allows developers to specify *keys* when elements and components are rendered.
 A key is a built-in property (of `any` type) that can be specified for any element as well as managed and functional components (more on this in the next unit).
 For proper matching, keys for all items under the same parent (another component or DOM element) must be unique.
 In many cases, choosing a unique key for an item is not difficult because it may reflect some unique property of a data element that the item represents.
-There are cases, however, when there is no such property and the keys should be actively managed by the Parent component to be created and remain unqiue.
+There are cases, however, when there is no such property and the keys should be actively managed by the Parent component to be created and remain unique.